DANCING WITH BEES, PUBLIC ART COMMISSION, ORANGE, NSW

-IN DEVELOPMENT, DANCING WITH BEES
+DANCING WITH BEES

+Dancing with Bees is a unique clock, installed at the entrance to Civic Theatre, inviting audiences to reimagine time.
 Eastern Standard Time (EST) was a hard-fought imperative of the 19th century linking diverse geographies around a standard set of increments convenient for trade.
-This form of time, which is now considered time itself, was layered over other approaches that were local, specific, seasonal, and non-linear.
+This form of measurement, which is now considered time itself, was layered over other approaches that were local, specific, seasonal, and non-linear.

 Choreography by Larissa McGowan in collaboration with dancers; Ashlee Wilson, Mike Hodyl, Max Burgess, Maddie Tratt, Claudia Horan, Harlisha Newie-Joe, Ella Havelka, Sarah Kalule, Paityn Klaare, Madison Gwynne, Lucy Nunn, Lylah Maunder, with tumbling by Aquila Rickards.